10 Things To Write In A Father’s Day Card For Grandpa That Will Make Him Melt

 Everyone wants to be the best at something, and grandpas are no exception.
 If you have a baby or a young child who simply adores his grandfather, this short but sweet sentence can pack a lot of emotion.
 For an even more emotional moment, have your child try to draw a picture of the two of them together.
 Waterworks, guaranteed.

-6. "I’m so happy to have you in my life."
+6. "We're so happy to have you in our life."

 7. "Happy 1st Father’s Day as my Grandpa!"

 Sure, you made him a dad, but your child made him a grandfather.
-And that first Father’s Day as a grandpa can be utterly unforgettable—and highly emotional.
+And that first Father’s Day as a grandpa can be utterly unforgettable — and highly emotional.
 It reminds your father of when you were little, and it’s that whole “my baby had a baby” thing that can tug at the heartstrings of even the most stalwart of men.
+Trust.

 8. "Thank you for being my role model and friend."

-Although some people might have a grandpa, not many can claim to call them their friend.
-You’re letting him know that you look up to him, and not just because he’s got the grandfather title.
+Let Grandpa know that you and your kids look up to him, and not just because he’s got the grandfather title.
 He’s an inspiration to you in the way that he conducts himself, and that he is an example to be followed.
-What greater compliment could you possibly give anyone, especially your grandpa, than that?
-And knowing that despite time, age, and distance, your grandchild considers you a friend is meaningful and a true tearjerker.
+What greater compliment could you possibly give anyone, especially Grandpa, than that?
+And knowing that despite time, age, and distance, their grandchild and their own child considers them a friend is meaningful and a true tearjerker.

 9. "Grandpa, you’re my hero."